MicrosoftDocs/fabric-docs/docs/get-started/copilot-data-factory-privacy-security.md

 ## Evaluation of Copilot for Data Factory

 - The product team has tested Copilot to see how well the system performs within the context of Gen2 dataflows, and whether AI responses are insightful and useful.
-- The team also invested in additional harms mitigations, including technological approaches to focusing Copilot's output on topics related to data integration.
+- The team also invested in other harms mitigations, including technological approaches to focusing Copilot's output on topics related to data integration.

 ## Tips for working with Copilot for Data Factory